 All Director and above staff searches must be directed by a search committee.
 Establishing a strong and credible search committee is essential for a successful search process.
-The Chair will be designated by the Supervisor, Hiring Manager, or Department head.
+The chair will be designated by the supervisor, hiring manager, or department head.

-- The search committee should consist of a minimum of three members, unless a written exception is granted by the Supervisor and Human Resources. - Committee members should include members that are knowledgeable of the position duties and responsibilities, can represent the department's stake in the process or have affiliation with the position. - Full-time, part-time, professional, and, support staff members are eligible for membership on the search committee.
-When appropriate, the supervisor may name one or two committee members from outside the department, individuals in the professional communities, as well as consider students for the committee. - Minorities and women should be part of the search committee membership, unless no minorities or women are available in the academic area of the search or a related area to the search.
+- The search committee should consist of a minimum of three members, unless a written exception is granted by the supervisor and Human Resources. - Committee members should include members that are knowledgeable of the position duties and responsibilities, can represent the department's stake in the process or have affiliation with the position. - Full-time, part-time, professional, and, support staff members are eligible for membership on the search committee.
+When appropriate, the supervisor may name one or two committee members from outside the department, individuals in the professional communities, as well as consider students for the committee.